ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ### Performance implications

-Caroline Tice played an important role in integrating the vtable verification (VTV) by submitting the commit of this feature in GCC 4.9[^gccvtvcommit].
-She involved on articles that give information about performance penalty.
-She is describe performance penalty following 3 points:
+Performance penalty is described following 3 points: [^Tice2012slide][^Tice2014slide]

 - Call verification: Performance penalty between 5% and 10%.
 - Object permission changes: Between 400% and 700% slowdown for permission changes per object file, while a performance loss of 320 ms is noticeable for permission changes per binary.
 - Virtual function hashtable size: Storage of virtual function hashtable imply a big waste of space.

-Detailed information on virtual table verification and performance penalties can be found in Caroline Tice's GNU Tools Cauldron 2012 talk[^Tice2012] and USENIX Security '14 article[^Tice2014].
+Benchmarks were produced using tools from the `SPEC CPU 2006 C++ benchmark` suite[^SPECCPU2006] (obsolete and replaced by SPEC CPU 2017 as of January 2018 [^SPECCPU2017]). `omnetpp`, `astar` and `xalancbmk` showed a performance penalty of between 2.4% and 19.6%.
+Four other benchmarks (povray, namd, soplex and dealII) had no significant effect on performance [^Tice2014].

+Compile-time optimization such as PGO, devirtualization and statically linked binaries to `libvtv` offer performance advantages.
+For example, the performance penalty on `xalancbmk` was reduced from 19.6% to 8.6% using these three optimizations[^Tice2014].

+This information is presented in graphs in two presentation[^Tice2012slide][^Tice2014slide].

-In addition to this performance penalty information, GCC's virtual table checking function is tracked by the `-fvtv-counts` flag[^gccvtvcount], which provides counters to evaluate the number of virtual calls checked and the size of virtual table pointer sets for each class.
-These counters are useful information for assessing the performance penalty on source code.
+Moreover, GCC's virtual table checking function is tracked by the `-fvtv-counts` flag[^gccvtvcount], which provides counters to evaluate the number of virtual calls checked and the size of virtual table pointer sets for each class.
+These counters can provide information for assessing the performance penalty on source code.
 This information is written to two log files:

 - `vtv_count_data.log` - The number of virtual calls being verified for each class.
 - `vtv_class_set_sizes.log` - The size of the vtable pointer sets for each class.

-[^Tice2012]: Tice, Caroline, [Improving Function Pointer Security for Virtual Method Dispatches](https://gcc.gnu.org/wiki/cauldron2012?action=AttachFile&do=get&target=cmtice.pdf#page=38), GNU Tools Cauldron, July 2012.
+[^Tice2012slide]: Tice, Caroline, [Improving Function Pointer Security for Virtual Method Dispatches (slide)](https://gcc.gnu.org/wiki/cauldron2012?action=AttachFile&do=get&target=cmtice.pdf#page=3
+8), GNU Tools Cauldron, July 2012.
+[^Tice2014slide]: Tice, Caroline, [Enforcing Forward-Edge Control-Flow Integrity in GCC & LLVM (slide)](https://www.usenix.org/sites/default/files/conference/protected-files/sec14_slides_tice.pdf#page=19), USENIX Security, August 2014.
-[^Tice2014]: Tice, Caroline, [Enforcing Forward-Edge Control-Flow Integrity in GCC & LLVM](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-tice.pdf), USENIX Security, August 2014.
+[^Tice2014]: Tice, Caroline, [Enforcing Forward-Edge Control-Flow Integrity in GCC & LLVM](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-tice.pdf#page=12) USENIX Security, August 2014
 [^gccvtvcount]: Team GCC, [Program Instrumentation Options: `-fvtv-counts`](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html#index-fvtv-counts), GCC Manual, August 2013
 [^gccvtvcommit]: Tice, Caroline, [Commit the vtable verification feature](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=2077db1be5b18b94a91095a3fb380bbc4a81e61b), GCC GIT, August 2013
+[^SPECCPU2006]: Standard Performance Evaluation Corporation, [SPEC CPU 2006 benchmack](https://www.spec.org/cpu2006/) SPEC, August 2006
+[^SPECCPU2017]: Standard Performance Evaluation Corporation, [SPEC CPU 2017 benchmack](https://www.spec.org/cpu2017/) SPEC, June 2017

 #### When not to use?

 Using the `-fvtable-verify` flag can lead to ABI breaks.
+Software that needs to interoperate with libraries built without -fvtable-verify should not enable this option.

 ### Additional Considerations